francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-09-Understanding-KANs.md

 ## But why?
 The Kolmogorov-Arnold representation theorem

 But what are KAN's learnable activation functions?
 And how are they learned?
-These are important questions addressed in the paper, we want to understand what fundamentally motivates this change in architecture design.
+These are important questions addressed in the paper, but we want to understand what fundamentally motivates this change in architecture design.

 Enter the Kolmogorov-Arnold representation (KAT) theorem.
 Very roughly, this says that